erickarbe/gccastatamic/content/collections/pages/annual-showcase.md

     content:
       -
         type: text
-        text: "The GCCA Member Juried Art Exhibition showcases the exceptional talent and creative excellence of our members.
+        text: "The GCCA Annual Showcase: Member Art Exhibition showcases the exceptional talent and creative excellence of our members.
 All submitted artworks will be displayed in GCCA’s Main Gallery, providing artists with an equal opportunity to present their work to a broader audience.
 However, this year’s exhibition will feature prizes for Best in Show, First Place, Second Place, Third Place, and People's Choice."
 inside_hero_image: annual-showcase-hero.jpg
 blocks:
   -